Dual Credit Programs

 - CTE Dual Credit: The CTE Dual Credit program helps students transition from high school into post-secondary professional technical programs.
 CTE Dual Credit is a cooperative effort between K-12 schools, community and technical colleges, and the business community to develop applied, integrated academic and technical programs.
 Courses are taught by high school teachers, at the high school.
 Students do not pay tuition but may be required to pay a registration fee.
 The program emphasizes strong academic, technical, problem-solving, and critical-thinking skills.
 For more information about CTE Dual Credit, visit Pacific Northwest College Credit website and speak to your teacher or school career specialist.

 - College In The High School: College in the High School (CiHS) programs provide college-level academic courses to 10th, 11th, and 12th grade students.
 Courses are taught at the high school by high school teachers with college curriculum, college textbooks, and oversight by college faculty and staff.
 These are courses that carry a “(C)” designation after the course title.
 Students pay tuition and some state subsidies are available for rural and small schools and for low-income students.
+All students, whether they have paid for the CHS credit or not, received the same course code on their transcripts.
 For more information about College In The High School, visit the website OSPI Dual Credit Programs and speak with your students school counselor.

 - *IMPORTANT*: When schools offer different course credit options within a class, school districts must delineate course titles that align with the college or program being offered and students must choose whether they want to take a College in the High School (CHS) or Advanced Placement (AP) course option when enrolling for a dual credit course.
 A student cannot receive credit for both AP and CHS simultaneously, nor can a student sign up for AP and change to CHS credit later.
 Specific to CHS, students who register and pay for the college credit will have the college course title on their transcripts.
 Students who do not pay for college credit will receive a standard course title on their transcripts.
 If a student attends a CHS class yet does not register and pay for the college course option, college admissions may not recognize that the course was taken at college-level rigor.
 However, this course will still be recognized by our school district as meeting rigorous course expectations for high school graduation.
 Our district requires that students “successfully complete two AP, IB, College in the High School, Tech Prep, and/or Running Start courses unless an alternative course of study is identified through the student’s High School and Beyond Plan. ”For students choosing the AP course option, their transcripts will reflect the specific AP title and code designated for the AP program.
 Students may earn college credit through the AP exams in the spring.